marcobrito98/Scalar/README.md

 ## Purpose

 This repository provides the tools to evolve a complex scalar field with nonlinear potential in arbitrary background as first described in <https://arxiv.org/pdf/1709.06118.pdf>.
-Additionally, it is possible to add an external periodic forcing (Scalar_rhs_force routine) on the right-hand side of the Klein-Gordon equation for parametric resonances studies.
+Additionally, it is possible to add an external periodic forcing to the right-hand side of the Klein-Gordon equation for studies of parametric resonances.

 ## Citation Guidelines